Open-CMSIS-Pack/vscode-get-started/README.md

 find the application elf file.

 Note: Any terminal that is openened after vcpkg got activated for the folder, will have the above tools set in the path.
-This allows you to run tools from the [CMSIS-Toolbox]( like cbuild, cpackget, csolution, etc. manually
+This allows you to run tools from the [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/devtools/blob/main/tools/README.md) like cbuild, cpackget, csolution, etc. manually.

 ## Additional Tools
 - [Keil MDK 5.38a](https://www2.keil.com/mdk5/) or later